FrankCJ0910/Python-EDA/README.md

   #turn off the last plot since we only need 5
   ax[1,2].axis('off')
 ```
-Looking at the graphs both acousitcness and energy influences the amount of streams a song receives with lower acousticness having more streams and higher energy having more streams
+Looking at the graphs both acousitcness and energy influences the amount of streams a song receives with lower acousticness having more streams and higher energy having more streams <br>
 ![alt text](https://github.com/FrankCJ0910/Python-EDA/blob/main/Images/MusicStatsXStreams.png?raw=true)

 For the correlation between Energy and danceability to streams, we use both a scatter plot and heat map.
 The plot showing Enervgy vs Danceavbility and the heat map showing the amount of streams.
 We also creat a color bar to be able to read the heat map.